-In adults 20 years and older, the greatest culprit of poisoning is medication (these include pain relievers, sedatives, anti-psychotics, antidepressants, cardiovascular drugs and hypnotics) according to the National Capital Poison Center.
+In adults 20 years and older, the deadliest household products are medication (these include pain relievers, sedatives, anti-psychotics, antidepressants, cardiovascular drugs and hypnotics) according to the National Capital Poison Center.

 For children under the age of 6, cosmetics and personal care products, household cleaners and pain medications were the largest contributors to poisonings.
 To protect children from ingesting any medications: